Owning an electric car

 Electric cars may increase your home's electricity bill

 When you charge an electric car at home, you may see an increase in your monthly electricity bill.
 Some customers notice that home charging pushes them past our Tier 1 600 kilowatt hour (kWh) limit into the higher priced Tier 2.
 Our current rate schedule charges about 10 cents per kilowatt hour (kWh) for the first 600 kWh consumed by your household.
 Once you exceed that limit, the kWh rate increases to about 12 cents in Tier 2 for any additional kWh used.
 An electric car can drive about 3 miles on each kWh of electricity used, or about 4 cents per mile.
 Compare that to the price of a gallon of gas, which is over 10 cents per mile!

 PSE is investigating different electric car charging options for our customers.
 For more info, or general questions about our rate schedules, please talk with one our Energy Advisors.

-Fun fact: Some form of electric-car technology has been in existence since the 1800s!
+Fun fact: Electric-car technology has been in existence since the 1800s!

 Anyone who says electric-car technology is unproven probably doesn’t know that inventors and manufacturers have been tweaking the batteries for over 100 years.

 Here is fascinating technology timeline from Energy.gov.
-Electric cars are clearly here to stay.
+Electric cars are here to stay.